 *Life Transitions (even positive changes can bring up stress & loss)

 *Grief & Loss (death of a loved one, breakup, past trauma, other loss)

 *Spiritual impact of these concerns (life struggles can affect our feelings about God)

 The areas of pain and struggle in our lives can make it difficult to just be, to enjoy the present fully.
 Additionally, our increasingly fast-paced, tech-based society has multiplied the demands on our time and attention, which can have a fragmenting effect on our relationships with self, others and God.
 Counseling can be a place to "gather oneself", to tackle whatever issues you are facing, and in gaining insight and healing, to feel alive and connected in the current moment.

 "It is that life itself, fully awake, fully aware that it is alive.
 It is a life grounded in radical amazement, steeped in wonder, and full of awe, immersed as it is in mystery and engaged in…above all, the loving awareness of God." -Father William McNamara

-I have been in the counseling field for sixteen years, including work with individuals, couples, and groups, as well as doing wilderness therapy.
+I have been in the counseling field for seventeen years, including work with individuals, couples, and groups, as well as doing wilderness therapy.
 I also enjoy teaching workshops and writing articles related to personal growth.
 I have a Masters Degree in Human Development Counseling from Vanderbilt University, and I am licensed by the North Carolina Board of Licensed Professional Counselors (License #4559).
 I was Director of Counseling at Montreat College for nine years, while also working in private practice with a variety of age groups and backgrounds.
 I have also served as a counselor at Western Carolina University Graduate Programs, Mars Hill College, Four Circles Recovery Center, and at the Vanderbilt University Counseling & Psychological Center.